5t3ph/11ty-twitch-scenes/README.md

 In the `host` scene, the center of the radial gradient is the capture area.

-For both of those scenes, there is an additional area intended for captions next to the title bar that will vary depending on your title/description/cta widths.

-> Try out [WebCaptioner](https://webcaptioner.com/) as a window source for stream captions.
-Optimal viewport size to best fit the capture area is 1792 (the width of a 15" Mac laptop) by 380px inner viewport height (tip: open DevTools to help size the viewport area)

 ## Command Reponses

 Scripts and styles are included to handle showing chat, and responding to chat commands and new subscriptions.
 These are received with the help of [ComfyJS](https://github.com/instafluff/ComfyJS).